 Cochrane US Network member affiliates and review groups have been undertaking extraordinary new research and creating vital new evidence-based materials to contribute to the science and understanding of COVID-19.
 This repository includes links to high-quality research, resources, and reports concerning COVID-19 and various medical, healthcare, and public health topics.

-Read Should Clinicians Use Chloroquine or Hydroxychloroquine Alone or in Combination With Azithromycin for the Prophylaxis or Treatment of COVID-19?
-Living Practice Points From the American College of Physicians1 here.
+Should Clinicians Use Chloroquine or Hydroxychloroquine Alone or in Combination with Azithromycin for the Prophylaxis or Treatment of COVID-19?
+Living Practice Points from the American College of Physicians.

-Read Use of N95, Surgical, and Cloth Masks to Prevent COVID-19 in Health Care and Community Settings: Living Practice Points From the American College of Physicians2here.
+Use of N95, Surgical, and Cloth Masks to Prevent COVID-19 in Health Care and Community Settings: Living Practice Points from the American College of Physicians.

 The Cornell Nutrition US affiliate group is leading a Living Review with WHO to inform guidelines on infant feeding; a manuscript has been submitted and the protocol published in the PROSPERO Database of protocols for systematic reviews.